-The sector-specific skills and knowledge will provide a sound basis for progression to further study at level 3, particularly business studies, or an apprenticeship in either travel and tourism or hospitality.

-For further information please see Mrs Arnold in the Business Studies room or Mrs Miller in Sociology
+The sector-specific skills and knowledge will provide a sound basis for progression to further study at level 3, particularly Business Studies, or an apprenticeship in either Travel and Tourism or Hospitality.
+For further information please see Mrs Arnold in the Business Studies room or Mrs Derrer in Media Studies (sderrer@stfrancis.cc).